 1. HubSpot Sales Coaching for Managers

-HubSpot Sales Coaching for Managers is a free program you can use to coach and support your reps.
-The lessons focus on coaching reps so they can hit their goals and so your team can positively impact the business’ bottom line.
+HubSpot Sales Coaching for Managers is a free program for coaching and supporting your reps.
+The lessons focus on coaching reps to hit their goals and helping your team positively impact the business’ bottom line.

 2. LearnUpon